ravisadariya/PersonalPortfolio/README.md

 👨‍💻 About Me Section – Highlights skills and experience.

-📧 Contact Section – Easy way to get in touch.
+📧 Contact Section – Yet to built.

 ⚡ Lightweight & Fast – Pure HTML and CSS, no frameworks required.